kitinan5410612484/cnn_sat_project/tf_tensor/models/official/README.md

-# TensorFlow Official Models
+# TensorFlow Models

+This repository contains a number of different models implemented in [TensorFlow](https://tensorflow.org):

-The TensorFlow official models are a collection of example models that use TensorFlow's high-level APIs.
+The [official models](official) are a collection of example models that use TensorFlow's high-level APIs.
 They are intended to be well-maintained, tested, and kept up to date with the latest stable TensorFlow API.
 They should also be reasonably optimized for fast performance while still being easy to read.
+We especially recommend newer TensorFlow users to start here.

+The [research models](research) are a large collection of models implemented in TensorFlow by researchers.

-Below is the list of models contained in the garden:
+The [tutorial models](tutorials) are models described in the [TensorFlow tutorials](https://www.tensorflow.org/tutorials/).

-[mnist](mnist): A basic model to classify digits from the MNIST dataset.

-[resnet](resnet): A deep residual network that can be used to classify both CIFAR-10 and ImageNet's dataset of 1000 classes.

-[wide_deep](wide_deep): A model that combines a wide model and deep network to classify census income data.

-More models to come!

-If you would like to make any fixes or improvements to the models, please [submit a pull request](https://github.com/tensorflow/models/compare).